Learn how to make brown sugar at home. Includes recipe without molasses.

 To make brown sugar you can use regular white, caster or raw sugar.
 Use whatever is on hand.

-How much molasses should I use?
+How much molasses to use

 This question first depends on whether you are making dark or light brown sugar.